felahgs/tractian-frontend/README.md

 There are some improvements to be made:

-- Render only tree elements on screen improving performance
+- Render only visible tree elements improving performance
 - Add responsivity
 - Increase code coverage
-- Allow tree items to bem navigated using arrows and switching content with tab
+- Allow tree items to be navigated using arrows and switching content with tab

 ---